Sorry, not available in this language yet

 Here you will find frequently asked questions about BSIMM.
 For the full and unexpurgated model, download the BSIMM report here.

 BSIMM (pronounced “bee simm”) is short for Building Security In Maturity Model.
-BSIMM is a study of real-world software security initiatives organized so that you can determine where you stand with your software security initiative and how to evolve your efforts over time.
+The BSIMM report is a study of real-world software security initiatives (SSIs) organized so that you can determine where you stand with your software security initiative and how to evolve your efforts over time.

 Software security is about building software to be secure even when it’s under attack.
 As we’ve learned from years of reviewing network security breaches, protecting software is much easier if the software is built with security in mind.
 Furthermore, security is a property and not a thing, so software security—being resistant to attack—involves much more than simply adding security features like encryption or passwords to software.